MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-health-modeling.md

 - Log successful health check requests, unless increased data volumes can't be tolerated in the context of application performance, since they provide additional insights for analytical modeling.

-- Do not configure production Log Analytics Workspaces to apply a daily cap, which limits the daily ingestion of operational data, since this can lead to the loss of critical operational data.
+- Do not configure production Log Analytics workspaces to apply a [daily cap](/azure/azure-monitor/logs/daily-cap), which limits the daily ingestion of operational data, since this can lead to the loss of critical operational data.
-  - In lower environments, such as Development and Test, it can be considered as an optional cost saving mechanism.
+  - In lower environments, such as Development and Test, a daily cap can be considered as an optional cost saving mechanism.

-- Provided operational data ingest volumes meet the minimum tier threshold, configure Log Analytics Workspaces to use Commitment Tier based pricing to drive cost efficiencies relative to the 'pay-as-you-go' pricing model.
+- Provided operational data ingest volumes meet the minimum tier threshold, configure Log Analytics workspaces to use commitment tier based pricing to drive cost efficiencies relative to the 'pay-as-you-go' pricing model.

-- It's strongly recommended to store Log Analytics queries using source control and use CI/CD automation to deploy them to relevant Log Analytics instances.
+- It's strongly recommended to store Log Analytics queries using source control and use CI/CD automation to deploy them to relevant Log Analytics workspace instances.

 ## Visualization